 The backbone of the festival and the key to its success are the three hundred fine artists and crafters whose display booths are placed back-to-back along University Avenue.
 These exhibitors are the reason why this festival attracts such a high percentage of fine artists and crafters whose work you'll see only at a few select shows on the West Coast.

-And don't forget to stop by and listen to off-the-street piano virtuosos.
-Located on the plaza at the corner of University & Tasso Streets: Chopin and Chandeliers.
+And don't forget to stop by and listen to sidewalk piano virtuosos.
+Located on the plaza at the corner of University & Tasso Streets.
 For more info.

 And, always a crowd-pleaser, the Italian Street Painting Expo, sponsored by the Palo Alto Weekly, will again offer sixty chalk artists creating larger-than-life works of art all weekend long on Tasso Street.
 This year's beneficiary of the funds raised by the Italian Street Painting Expo is Palo Alto's Youth Community Service.